HKU-BAL/Clair3/README.md

 ----

 ## Latest Updates
+*v1.0.11 (Mar 19, 2025)* : 1.
+Added the `--enable_variant_calling_at_sequence_head_and_tail` option to enable variant calling at the head and tail 16bp of each sequence.
+Use with caution because alignments are less reliable in the regions, and there would be insufficient context to be fed to the neural network for reliable calling.
+2. Added `--output_all_contigs_in_gvcf_header` to output all contigs in GVCF output header ([#371](https://github.com/HKU-BAL/Clair3/issues/371)).
+3. Added `AddPairEndAlleleDepth` postprocessing script to add "PEAD" tag to short-read pair-end allele depth.
+4. Fixed AF value issue in GVCF output in bcftools merge ([#365](https://github.com/HKU-BAL/Clair3/issues/365)).
+5. Added workflow for split haplotype in variant calling, with more details in []().

 *v1.0.10 (Jul 28, 2024)* : 1.
 Fixed an out of range bug when outputing GVCF for non-human genome ([#317](https://github.com/HKU-BAL/Clair3/issues/317)).
 2. Improve the calling speed when working with targeted amplicon data, Use `—chunk_num=-1` to call variant without splitting genome into chunks ([#306](https://github.com/HKU-BAL/Clair3/issues/306), contributor [Elliot Hallmark](https://github.com/Permafacture)).
 3. Updated LongPhase to version 1.7.3 ([#321](https://github.com/HKU-BAL/Clair3/issues/321)).

 *v1.0.9 (May 15, 2024)* : 1.
 Fixed an issue in VCF header([#305](https://github.com/HKU-BAL/Clair3/pull/305) by @[Monica Palafox Roberts](https://github.com/mproberts99)).
 2. Updated `DP` FORMAT description in header.